Flajakay/minecraftserverlistphp/README.txt

 <Here goes your code>

-Then open .htaccess file and add new rule.
+Then open .htaccess and add new rule.

 RewriteRule ^test$ index.php?page=test